tyleretters/lordsofthepit.com/_posts/2021-11-17-itsbeenaminute.md

 **2021 Lords of the Pit Toy Drive**

-Anyone familiar with Lords events knows we select a different charitable organization to support each time.
+Anyone familiar with Lords events knows we select different charitable organizations to support.
 In 2019, we held consecutive toy drive-themed events for donations to Cradles to Crayons.
 For Fall Brawl 4, we ran back that plan with our adopted organization being the [Chicago Parks District Toy Drive](https://www.chicagoparkdistrict.com/toy-drive).
 The boys answered the bell with a generous haul!

 ![Fall Brawl 4 patches by Lords Rohr and Piquard](/assets/images/fallbrawl4/fallbrawlcandids/patches.jpg)